rmedina97/liqo-autoscaling-system/README.md

 This project follows the second approach. **The gRPC server**, implemented in Go, communicates with the Cluster Autoscaler using Protocol Buffers and interacts with the node group controller over HTTPS.

-The **nodegroup controller** is responsible for handling incoming requests from the CA and interacting with the selected cloud provider — in this case, Liqo — to perform operations such as scaling and information retrieval.
+The **node manager** is responsible for handling incoming requests from the CA and interacting with the selected cloud provider — in this case, Liqo — to perform operations such as scaling and information retrieval.

+The **discovery server** is responsible for store infos about remote clusters that are willing to share their resources
 ## gRPC server

 The gRPC server is currently implemented in a single Go file and defines all functions that may be invoked by the Cluster Autoscaler.
 Some functions are required, while others are optional.
 At a minimum, the following functions must be implemented for the CA to operate correctly: